serverless/serverless/docs/providers/google/guide/credentials.md

 - Cloud Storage
 - Cloud Logging API

-## Get credentials & assign roles
+## Set up a user & assign roles

-You need to create credentials with appropriate roles Serverless can use to create resources in your Project.
+You can either use a **Service Account** or directly your **Google Account** with appropriate roles that Serverless can use to create resources in your project.

+### Google Account

+(<a href="https://cloud.google.com/iam/docs/overview#google_account" target="_blank">Google Accounts</a> are real users who can be authenticated by the Google SSO)

+This method is the most convenient to allow developers to develop and deploy a Serverless application locally.

+If you are owner of the project you have nothing to do.
+Otherwise, make sure your user has at least the following roles:

+- `Deployment Manager Editor`
+- `Storage Admin`
+- `Logging Admin`
+- `Cloud Functions Developer`

+### Service Account

+(<a href="https://cloud.google.com/iam/docs/overview#service_account" target="_blank">Service accounts</a> are accounts for applications instead of individuals end users)

+This method is useful for to authenticate a CI/CD or to assume a specific role without changing the roles of a **Google Account**.

+Create a **Service Account** with at least the following roles:

+- `Deployment Manager Editor`
+- `Storage Admin`
+- `Logging Admin`
+- `Cloud Functions Developer`

+How to create a **Service Account**:

 1. Go to the <a href="https://console.cloud.google.com" target="_blank">Google Cloud Console</a>.
 2. Choose the project that you are working on from the top drop down